 As the leaves of variegated succulents are usually small and sensitive, exposing them to highly bright sunlight will result in sunburn.
 You can allow indirect light during the hottest part of the day; otherwise, keep the pot where it can receive an adequate amount of light.
 Turning the sides of variegated succulents also gives good results.

 Similarly, don’t expose variegated succulents to extreme temperature or frost, and you can keep your plant between 65F to 75F.
 Plus, water variegated succulent when the succulent soil is dried.
 If you see some branches have a risk of rot or getting plant problems, it is better to propagate variegated succulents.
 Click here to learn how to save overwatered succulents.

 Can Variegated Succulents Turn Back to Normal?

+Variegated succulents turn back to normal is also known as succulent reversion.
 Variegated succulents can turn back to normal and depend on variegation's cause.
 Typically, a plant may turn completely green in the ideal growth conditions.
 The intensity of light, watering, temperature, and plant locations are prime factors that also contribute to variegations.

 On the other hand, it cannot turn back to normal if the genetic mutation causes succulent's variegation that goes in generations.